robertdj/cranitor/README.md

 ```

 The `package_file` can be `tar.gz` file (with the source of a package) or a `zip` file (a binary version of package suitable for Windows).
-*cranitor* figures out where the `package_file` should go in the CRAN and updates metadata.
+{cranitor} figures out where the `package_file` should go in the CRAN and updates metadata.

 A demo CRAN can be made that create and import a few "empty packages":